Bank Fraud Investigation: How It Works, Timeline & Process

 3. Absorb the costs

 Banks absorb the costs for a number of reasons.
-Typically, it boils down to keeping customers happy and maintaining—or earning—their loyalty.
-It could be that the incident is not worth escalating or investigating, as the costs will be too high compared to the cost of the fraud.
-This should only be the case for one-off cases, as many types of fraud can be repeated and would want to be addressed.
+Typically, it boils down to keeping customers happy and maintaining or earning their loyalty.
+It could be that the incident is not worth escalating to warrant a full bank fraud investigation, as the costs of the investigation may outweigh the cost of the fraud itself.
+However, this approach should only be applied to one-off cases, but in situations where bank fraud is recurring, it’s essential to address the issue thoroughly to prevent future occurrences.

 4. Charge the merchant